rackerlabs/support-how-to/content/exchange/set-up-autodiscover-for-outlook.md

 - Automatic mapping of shared mailboxes

-**Note:** You can use the Outlook Web App to set up automatic out of office automatic replies without Autodiscover.
+**Note:** You can use the Outlook Web App to set up automatic out-of-office replies without Autodiscover.

 ### Set up the Autodiscover DNS record

-To set up Autodiscover DNS record, see [Set up DNS records for Cloud Office email and Skype for Business](https://support.rackspace.com/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business/#autodiscover-records).
+To set up the Autodiscover DNS record, see [Set up DNS records for Cloud Office email and Skype for Business](https://support.rackspace.com/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business/#autodiscover-records).

 ### Test Autodiscover functionality in Outlook